is popcorn keto

 Most types of sugary and mass-produced popcorn such as movie theater popcorn, kettle corn, and microwave popcorn should be avoided on a standard ketogenic diet due to their high carbohydrate content and unhealthy additives.

-Homemade and popcorn made with healthier oil can be considered low-carb popcorn - and is much more keto-friendly.
-For example, one typical serving of popcorn (4-5 cups) can have around 30 grams of carbohydrates — which is likely enough to kick you out of ketosis.
+Homemade and popcorn made with healthier oil can be considered low carb popcorn keto dieters can enjoy.
+For example, one typical serving of popcorn (4-5 cups) can have around 30 grams of carbohydrates ā€” which is likely enough to kick you out of ketosis.

-The thing is, that's a good amount of popcorn!
+The thing is, that's a good amount of popcorn keto eaters can agree on!
 But if you only have a single cup, your snack will be under 10g of net carbs.
-Just measure your serving size ahead of time to be safe — we all know how hard it is to keep popcorn snacking to a minimum!
+Just measure your serving size ahead of time to be safe ā€” we all know how hard it is to keep popcorn snacking to a minimum!

 Is Skinny Pop Considered Keto Popcorn?